jananithangavel/ei-performance/Instances/EIInstance/README.md

 2. Add instance hostname in to /etc/hosts

-3. Add following line in to /etc/hosts with respective ip of EI server instance
+3. Add following line in to /etc/hosts with respective ip of backend server instance

 `192.168.*.* netty`